A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: A Model-Free Lower Bound on Disaster Risk Premia

-where $h$ is the bandwidth of the $\tau$-grid.\footnote{I slightly abuse notation to emphasize that the derivative is taken w.r.t. $\tau$, so that $\tilde{Q}_t(\tau+h)$ denotes $\tilde{Q}_{t,\tau+h}$.} Second, to calculate $\lrb$ from \eqref{eq:lower_bound}, I use the estimated quantile curve $\cquant$ in combination with the formula for high order risk-neutral moments in Appendix \ref{app:chabi}.\\
+where $h$ is the bandwidth of the $\tau$-grid.
+Second, to calculate $\lrb$ in \eqref{eq:lower_bound}, I use $\cquant$, as well as the formula for high-order risk-neutral moments in Appendix \ref{app:chabi}.\\

-Since virtually all macro-finance models assume that the market return is negatively correlated with the SDF, one expects the market return to have a higher probability of a crash under risk-neutral measure than under physical measure.
-This means that Corollary \ref{cor:quantile} has non trivial content if $\lrb \ge 0$ in the data.
-I confirm that $\lrb \ge 0$ for all dates considered, using the same $\tau$'s from Table \ref{tab:quantile__regression} below.
-Appendix Table \ref{tab:summary_risk_adjustment} contains summary statistics of $\ra$, which show that the risk-adjustment term is right-skewed, more pronounced in the right tail and economically meaningful in magnitude, with outliers that can spike up to 29\%.\\
+Given the evidence in Table \ref{tab:only.rn.quantile} that $\cpquant > \cquant$ in the left-tail, Proposition \ref{prop:quantile} has nontrivial content in the data if $\lrbdp \ge 0$.
+Appendix Table \ref{tab:summary_risk_adjustment} contains summary statistics of $\lrbdp$, which show that the lower bound is always positive, right-skewed, more pronounced in the right-tail and economically meaningful in magnitude, with outliers that can spike up to 29\%.\\